Generative diffusion in very large dimensions

 Let us first study the errors due to finite sampling at time $t=0$.
 These depend a lot on the covariance of the probability $P_0$.
 When $N\gg 1$, a frequent situation is that the eigenvalues of $C^0$ are distributed with a density such that the typical spacing between them is $1/N$.
 What value of $P$ is needed in order that $D^0$ be a good approximation of $C^0$ ?
 Let us assume that $P$ scales as $P=N^{a+1}$.
 In order to get the same eigenvalues and eigenvectors for $C^0$ and $D^0$ one needs to have $a>1$, while $a>0$ is enough to get correctly the eigenvalue-dependent observables, such as the density of eigenvalues or normalized traces of powers of the matrix.
 A simple argument that allows to understand this scaling goes as follows: It has been shown \cite{facoetti2016non,benigni2020eigenvectors,von2019non} that if one considers the sum of a given $N\times N$ matrix $A$ (with eigenvalues of the order of one) and a random matrix $G$ taken from a Gaussian Orthogonal Ensemble (with eigenvalues of the order of one), $ H=A+\frac{1}{N^{a/2}} G $, then the density of eigenvalues of $H$ converges to the one of $A$ in the large $N$ limit for $a>0$.
 In order to get the same eigenvalues and eigenvectors for $H$ and $A$ one needs to have $a>1$.
 These results can be understood using perturbation theory, and showing that $\frac{1}{N^{a/2}} G$ is a negligible perturbation for the trace of the resolvent for $a>0$, whereas it is a negligible perturbation for the whole spectral properties in the case $a>1$.
 For $0<a<1$ the density of eigenvalues is correct but eigenvectors hybridize if they are at a distance of the order of $1/N^a$.
 The same phenomenon takes place for $D^0$ compared to $C^0$.
 In fact, for each single term of $D^0$ one can write:

 where the last term represents the fluctuations around the mean is of the order $1/\sqrt{P}$.
 Therefore we can write $ D^0=C^0+\sqrt{\frac{N}{P}}R=C^0+ \frac{1}{N^{a/2}} R $ where $R$ is a random matrix with eigenvalues of the order of one which thus matches the known scaling (see SI for a more thorough argument).
 One can actually repeat this argument for all correlations matrices that determine the score, and hence also for the covariance matrix of the generative process.
 In consequence, one expects that the diffusion model generates multivariate Gaussian samples whose covariance coincides with the original one only for $P\gg N^2$ (see SI for a more detailed argument).
 For $N\ll P \ll N^2$, observables which only depend on the eigenvalue (the strength of the fluctuations) of the covariance are correct, e.g. normalized traces of the correlation matrix, whereas the ones which depend on the eigenvectors (the directions of the fluctuations) are not.
+Interestingly, these two transitions also appear when evaluating different distances between the learned distribution and the true distribution\footnote{We thank an anonymous referee for suggesting this idea.}.
+The 2-Wasserstein distance, suitably normalized, goes to zero when $P\gg N$ whereas the total variation distance vanishes for $P\gg N^2$ (see the Appendix for some details).

 We now turn to another subtle point of probabilities in large dimensions, namely phase transitions.
 If $P_0(\va)$ is in a low temperature phase, with several pure states, how can generative diffusion reproduce the shattering of the large dimensional space of configuration into these lumps?
 How can it reproduce spontaneous symmetry breaking?
 We will study here the simple example of the Curie Weiss model, written as